suffolklibraries/lgc/content/collections/events/contemporary-art-gallery-lowestoft.md

         type: text
         text: 'The venue also has wheelchair access for those that have accessibility needs. ' -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'The venue is a fifteen minuet walk from Lowestoft station and is there is Lorne park road bus stop a short walk from the venue.'
+  -
     type: heading
     attrs:
       level: 2